-Highland Farms, Inc. in Cornish has a long, interesting history in the Maine dairy farming community, and with the upcoming generations, their future looks to be just as enduring.
-Family member and dairy farmer Libby Bleakney says she is proud that the family has been able to “maintain our beautiful, well-kept farm so that we have the next generations coming back to farm with us.”
+Highland Farms, Inc. in Cornish has a long, interesting history in the Maine dairy farming community.
+With the upcoming generations, their future looks just as enduring.
+Family member and dairy farmer Libby Bleakney is proud that the family has been able to maintain their beautiful, well-kept farm so that the next generations come back to the farm.

 That, in part, is the reason the farm was selected as the New England Green Pastures winner for Maine 2017 is Highland Farms, Inc. in Cornish.
-Bleakney is a member of the fifth generation on the farm and works alongside the fourth (her mother Allaire) and sixth (which includes her daughters Jennifer and Johanna) generations.
-The seventh generation is currently being raised on the farm and already starting to help out (once they are big enough).
+Bleakney is a member of the fifth generation on the farm.
+She works alongside the fourth (her mother, Allaire) and sixth (her daughters, Jennifer and Johanna) generations.
+The seventh generation is currently being raised on the farm and already starting to help out once they are big enough.

-Dairy farms winning the Green Pastures Award are recognized and selected for their production records; herd, pasture, and crop management; environmental practices; contributions to agriculture and the local community; and overall excellence in dairying.
+Dairy farms winning the Green Pastures Award are recognized and selected for their production records, herd, pasture, crop management, environmental practices, contributions to agriculture, involvement in the local community, and overall excellence in dairy.

-Highland Farms was established in 1886 by Wyer and Fred Pike with three registered cows and one bull and is the oldest continuously registered Jersey herd in the US.
-Their vision was that any future generation that wanted to farm would have land and support from the farm to farm.
+Highland Farms was established in 1886 by Wyer and Fred Pike with three registered cows and one bull.
+It is the oldest continuously registered Jersey herd in the U.S. Their vision was that any future generation that wanted to farm would have land and support to farm.
 The dairy farm currently milks 250 Jersey cattle.

-Highland Farms has been a leader in conservation practices.
 With the farm on a sidehill overlooking Mt.
 Washington, crops are grown in strips of corn and grass.
 Water from the roofs and driveways is diverted away from the manure areas.
-Water and manure from the barns and feedlot areas is moved to a liquid manure pit for use as a fertilizer on cropland.
+Water and manure from the barns and feedlot areas are moved to a liquid manure pit for use as a fertilizer on cropland.
 A nutrient management plan specifies the amount of liquid manure needed for crop needs for each acre.